webdriverio/webdriverio/website/docs/SetupTypes.md

 })
 ```

 The test runner is an abstraction of popular test frameworks like Mocha, Jasmine, or Cucumber.
-A key difference when compared with standalone mode is that all commands that executed by the WDIO test runner are synchronous.
-That means that you don't need promises anymore to handle async code.

 To run your tests using the WDIO test runner, check out the [Getting Started](GettingStarted.md) section for more information.

 ### Package API